CodePathGroup8F22/CodePathFitnessApp/README.md

 **Required Must-have Stories**

 * Users can log in to access their personal calendar
-* Can put and X or O over a cell to signify that they went to the gym or skipped
+* They can click into each cell in the calendar and see/record muscle group that is being worked out, exercises, and weight.
-* They can click into each cell in the calendar and see muscle group that is being worked out, exercises, and weight.
+* Can put and X or O over a cell to signify that they went to the gym or not

 **Optional Nice-to-have Stories**